 Historian Nancy Jacobs uses an effective combination of lecture and active learning in her course on South Africa.
 For the first eight weeks of the term, students learn the history of the country through lectures and discussions.
 Then, for two weeks, students engage in a role play about the collapse of apartheid.
 She indicates that the Reacting to the Past approach is effective for teaching historical thinking, as well as "deeply empathetic learning" as students embody their roles.

-How do I use an active learning approach?
+How do I use an active learning approach in online and hybrid environments?

 Because “active learning” refers to such a broad range of strategies, this approach is very elastic, taking very little class time or the entire class.
 Below, we list sample evidence-based active learning activities for large and small classes, organized by in-class time commitment.